Note

 Testing

-Microsoft has several checks and balances in its development process to help guarantee functional and binary compatibility.
+Microsoft includes several checks and balances in its development process to help guarantee functional and binary compatibility.
 ISV solutions must be validated with each Microsoft release to help guarantee this compatibility.
-The expectation is that you will do this validation during the Preview phase of each release.
+Validate this compatibility during the Preview phase of each release.

-It's very important that you provide quick turnaround for feedback, so that you will have time to fix any issues before the monthly updates are deployed in customer environments.
+Provide quick turnaround for feedback, so that you have time to fix any problems before the monthly updates are deployed in customer environments.

 Test automation is important for quick validation of new updates.
 Microsoft plans to release the test framework and libraries to support you as you build your test automation.

-Microsoft has an extensive suite of tests that support our validation.
-The expectation is that you, as an ISV, will create your own suites of automated tests.
+Microsoft has an extensive suite of tests that support its validation.
+You, as an ISV, should create your own suites of automated tests.

 Recently, Microsoft released the Acceptance test library resources and accompanying libraries.
 This framework is aimed at developers and lets them build tests that are more comprehensive than unit tests.
 The libraries that accompany the framework help make it a seamless way to build suites of tests.